 Pot Size

-Standard containers range from 10-30 inches.
+Standard containers range from 10 to 30 inches.
 It is important to select the right size pot based on what you are planting to allow ample space and leave room for the roots to grow.
 A good rule of thumb is to buy a pot with a diameter that’s at least one inch wider than the diameter of your plant’s root mass.
 Herbs, succulents, and flowers are able to thrive in pots on the smaller end, while vegetables, shrubs, and trees require pots that are larger in diameter.

 Drainage